SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Protocols.md

 this indirection is known as a *box*, and it has a performance cost.
 Because of this flexibility,
-Swift doesn't know the underlying type until the code is running, which means only protocol requirements are available, not any other APIs from the underlying type.
+Swift doesn't know the underlying type at compile time, which means you can access only the members that are required by the protocol.
+Accessing any other APIs on the underlying type requires casting at runtime.

 For information about using protocols as generic constraints, see <doc:Generics>.